This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following ingredients:

-Pear Purée: This is a blended spread made with pears, spices, and lemon juice.
+Pear Purée: This is a spread made with pears and sugar, which are blended into a sweet, fruity condiment.

-Rosemary Clove Syrup: This is a sweetener made with rosemary, cloves, sugar, and water.
+Rosemary Clove Syrup: This is a sweetener made with rosemary leaves, cloves, white sugar, and water, which are heated and infused into a syrup with a spiced, herbal flavor.

 Rosemary: This is an aromatic evergreen herb with needle-like leaves and a robust, piney, and slightly peppery flavor.